Niles Charter Township board approves millages for ballot - Leader Publications

 The millages on the November ballot include:

-- A general operation and maintenance millage of .8646 for the Niles Charter Township.
+- A general operation and maintenance millage of .8646 mills for the Niles Charter Township.

-- A fire operation and maintenance millage of 2.5 for the Niles Charter Township Fire Department.
+- A fire operation and maintenance millage of two-and-a-half mills for the Niles Charter Township Fire Department.

-- A fire capital improvement millage three for the Niles Charter Township Fire Department.
+- A fire capital improvement millage of three mills for the Niles Charter Township Fire Department.

 - A police renewal of one mill for the Berrien County Sheriff’s Office contract with the Niles Charter Township.